-Furthermore, the standards require from the auditor to rely on sufficient, proper, relevant and useful information.
-This may hinder giving opinion.
+Furthermore, the standards required the auditor to rely on sufficient, proper, relevant, and useful information.
+This may hinder giving opinions.
 Here, I do not mean involvement in decision-making instead of the management, but to share their interests and expectations relating to the development of the organization and improving its performance by providing initiatives of strategic dimensions, rather than being limited to criticizing reports.
-The exciting point about this matter is that the draft amended version of the standards did not consider covering this part?
+The exciting point about this matter is that the draft amended version of the standards did not consider covering this part.
 Why?

-Expectations of the top management may play a major role in keeping such role unchanged.
-Meanwhile, those whose view is that the internal auditing profession is on the verge of a major change that may increase its importance to developing the organizations, may agree with me.
+Expectations of the top management may play a major role in keeping such a role unchanged.
+Meanwhile, those whose view is that the internal auditing profession is on the verge of a major change that may increase its importance to developing the organizations may agree with me.